brianhouse/ART212/projects/2_poetic_sensors/description.md

 As of 2020, there are [30 billion devices connected to the internet](https://www.statista.com/statistics/471264/iot-number-of-connected-devices-worldwide/), which far exceeds the human population.
 Most of these devices include sensors to capture data about the physical world, whether by monitoring the environment, surveilling people, or otherwise providing input to machines.
 While we may be largely unaware of their presence, these sensors and the systems of which they are a part end up shaping the world around us.

 For this project, you will engage with sensor systems as an artistic medium.
 Choose some aspect of your physical environment and use a sensor to capture it—this could be as simple as how many times you sit at your desk, for example, or the amount of electromagnetic interference you pass during the day.
 These data will be transmitted to a server.
-Subsequently, you must interpret the data in some way, whether by visualizing it or using it to trigger some sort of action in the world.
+Subsequently, you must interpret the data in some way, whether by visualizing it or connecting it to some other action in the world.

 To capture data, you will use a [ESP32 wireless microcontroller](https://www.espressif.com/en/products/hardware/esp32/overview) and the [Adafruit IO platform](https://io.adafruit.com).
-To interpret the data, you may program something yourself using [p5](https://p5js.org) or [node][https://nodejs.org], use [IFTTT](http://ifttt.com/)(If-This-Then-That, no programming required), or work with some other set of tools, including non-digital mediums.
+You can use Python for Processing to interpret the data, or some other platform if you prefer.

 This is a 3-week project.
 Next week you will present a proposal of your idea to the class for feedback, and you will present your progress.
 The following week will be a crit.
 You must have a title and an underlying artistic concept articulated with a [3-sentence description](../../resources/description_guidelines.md) that you will present with the work.